AtomicReact/AtomicReact/docs/getStarted.md

 `atomicDir` : the path where Atoms will be. **Note:** in this documentation, we call `AtomicDir` to refer this path

-`bundleDir` : the path where all Atoms will be bundled, normally a public dir
+`bundleDir` : the path where all Atoms will be bundled, normally a public dir. **Note:** in this documentation, we call `BundleDir` to refer this path

 `debug` : whether mensages in console like infos and warns will be showed